Sitka Activities Resource Guide

 Guest preparation and logistics

 Dressing for the weather: Sitka is lush and green because of rich soil, mild temperatures and lots of life-giving moisture.
 During your stay, you will likely experience some combination of glorious sunshine, drizzly overcast skies, and pouring rain.
 With proper protective gear and an adventurous attitude, there is no reason not to thoroughly enjoy the ever-changing beauty of Sitka, regardless of the weather.
 A serious raincoat, rain hat and waterproof footwear are essential to ensure a pleasant, activity-filled trip.
 Lightweight rain pants are also a good idea, though more optional.
-Our principal retail tenant, Murray Pacific is well stocked with raingear if you would rather wait and see what the locals use.
+Our principal retail tenant, LFS is well stocked with raingear if you would rather wait and see what the locals use.
 Dress in light layers, but don’t overdo it.
 No need to bring polar jackets!
 A long sleeved shirt and light sweater under a windbreaker will keep you plenty warm in most situations.
 Given our humid climate, you could well end up in just a T-shirt on rigorous hikes, even when it is cool.
 Bring a good-sized rain-resistant daypack.

 - Mosquitoes and No-see-ums: Unlike northern Alaska, mosquitoes and no-see-ums rarely cause concern around town and usually are not a problem while hiking, but they can be annoying when stopping to rest or take in our breath-taking vistas.
 Definitely carry repellent and if you are particularly tasty, consider packing a head net.